netdata/netdata/src/collectors/apps.plugin/README.md

 `apps.plugin` needs to know the common process managers, meaning the names of the processes which spawn other processes.
-Process managers are used so that `apps.plugin` will automatically consider all their sub-processes as important to monitor.
+Process managers are used so that `apps.plugin` will automatically consider all their sub-processes important to monitor.

 Process managers are configured in `apps_groups.conf` with the prefix `managers:`, like this: